ZilDuck/Zilkroad-Docs-Client/docs/faq.md

 Zilkroad only supports ZRC-2 to be traded on the platform.

-However native ZIL can be tokenised as a ZRC-2 token in a 1:1 ratio called 'Wrapped Zilliqa' or WZIL.
+However, native ZIL can be tokenised as a ZRC-2 token in a 1:1 ratio called 'Wrapped Zilliqa' or WZIL.
 WZIL can be unwrapped back into native ZIL.

+If you want to sell in ZIL, then you need to accept WZIL as a payment and then unwrap the funds once your NFT is sold.

+If you want to buy in ZIL, then you need to wrap some ZIL to WZIL before you submit a trade.

+Zilkroad suggests trading in WZIL as there is more liquidity from potential buyers.

 <p align="center">
   <img width="200" height="200" src="/img/introduction/wzil_wrapper.png">
 </p>

-!!! tip Wrapped Zil
 You can wrap ZIL into WZIL and unwrap WZIL into ZIL via the wrapper interface.
-!!!

 ## How do I know if my NFT has sold?